andygout/ner-commodities/README.md

 ---

-#### `data/ft-articles-validation.txt`
+#### `data/ft-articles-evaluation.txt`
 - This file follows the same format as used for [`ft-articles-training.txt`](#dataft-articles-trainingtxt)
 - The file includes **500 unique articles**: 25 articles for each of the 20 commodities
-- The UUIDs of articles used for this file can be seen in the [FT articles validation set wiki](https://github.com/andygout/ner-commodities/wiki/FT-articles-validation-set)
+- The UUIDs of articles used for this file can be seen in the [FT articles evaluation set wiki](https://github.com/andygout/ner-commodities/wiki/FT-articles-evaluation-set)

 ---